jfuruness/rovpp/README.md

 This package simulates ROV++.
 See ROV++ paper for further details.
 This package also currently extends BGPy (See CSET2023 BGPy paper for further details)

+# Support for this repo

+This repo is no longer being maintained and merely serves as an easy way to reproduce the results for the ROV++ Journal paper.
+By the start of 2024, these policies will be moved into BGPy beta branch until that is ready for a release (bgpy_pkg), where they will continue to be maintained (along with their system tests).

 * [Description](#package-description)
 * [Usage](#usage)
 * [Installation](#installation)